 In addition to providing about 4,000 jobs and generating an economic impact of more than $600 million each year (based on a 1998 study), the airport strives to be sensitive to the needs of the local community in which it functions.
 Dane County Regional Airport values its public support and the numbers show that the community values the convenience, ease of travel, and economic strength that the airport provides.

 The airport receives no local tax dollars.
 Airport funds are derived from airport operations.
 The primary tenants of the airport are the commercial airlines, which share the cost.
-They're followed by revenue sources that include parking revenues, terminal building rentals (rental car agencies, the restaurant and lounge, gift shop, etc.), and a host of airport property tenants.
+They're followed by revenue sources that include parking revenues, terminal building rentals (rental car agencies, the restaurants, gift shop, etc.), and a host of airport property tenants.

 Those airport property tenants are located in what Dane County Regional Airport calls its "AirPark," airport-owned land along the International Lane corridor to the west and along US Highway 51 to the east.
 Major tenants include Madison Area Technical College, Wisconsin Aviation, and Great Lakes Higher Education Corp.
 In all, Dane County Regional Airport owns nearly 3,500 acres of land.

 Why such large land holdings?
 The original airport built in 1938 covered about 300 acres, and it probably would have stayed that size for years.
 But then World War II broke out.
 The military purchased 2,000 more acres of land and opened an enormous electronics training school.
 The federal government curtailed military operations hereafter the Korean War, donating all the airport's land to the city.
 The airport was a financial drain to the city.
 So the city willingly transferred the airport over to the county in 1974 to broaden the tax base since the airport was dependent upon tax revenues at that time.
 Within a few years after transfer to the county, it was able to operate without local tax dollars.